crowdbotics/modules/docs/authoring.md

 Its worth noting that the options file must `export default` a valid JSON object.

+Styles rules values can only be literal numbers or strings, no variable references allowed.

 ## Screen Modules

 Screen modules are client only modules that depend on `react` and `react-native` libraries exclusively, and are compatible with the initial release of Studio.